The Saimaa Cycle Tour and Saimaa Gravel Tour are road and gravel cycling challenges set amidst the lakes and forests of eastern Finland.

 The experience of riding through the midnight sun is incredible.
 It’s something everyone should try at least once in their lifetime.

-The Pistohiekka Esker is also a big highlight.
-The road is maybe three or four metres wide and have the lake on both sides.
-The road goes through the lake, it’s not a man-made bridge, it’s natural, so it’s very special.
+For the road route, the Pistohiekka Esker is also a big highlight.
+The road is maybe three or four metres wide and has the lake on both sides.
+The road goes through the lake, via this esker that creates a natural bridge, so it’s very special.

 Lots of participants mentioned the wildlife they saw on the route – foxes, elk…!
 These kind of experiences are unforgettable.